keyuncheng/MF-TAPNet/README.md

 ### Train the model

 Arguments for model training in ``train.sh`` are in default settings.
-You may try other models by modifying it.
+You may try other models from /models/plane_model.py or /models/tap_model.py by modifying the p--model] argument.

 ```
 $ sh train.sh
 ```

+After training all the folds, the program will show validation statistics (mean IoU, mean Dice)

+### Semi-supervised learning

+Set arguments for model training in ``train.sh`` with "--semi true".
+A sample in ``train.sh`` for semi-supervised learning is provided for reference.

-### Still updating
+### Issues

+This repository is still updating in progress.
+We will keep the code updated for any problems encountered.